How to Design Perfect Loop Tracks in PolyTrack: Creator's Guide

 Techniques:

-Result: Players feel like heroes when completing "impossible" loop
+Result: Players feel like heroes when completing an "impossible"-looking loop

 Advanced Loop Variations